zwt233/LR-HGAT/README.md

 - `/tmp_models`: where the results of the experiments are stored.

 ## References:
+We follow the public implementations of the following two works:
 ```
 @article{Liu2018efficient,
   title={Efficient Low-rank Multimodal Fusion with Modality-Specific Factors},